Will I make a profit as a racehorse owner?

 Can we meet the trainer, visit the barn and inspect the horses ourselves?

 Absolutely!
 Our trainers will welcome to visit the barn and your horse, meet them and even feed 'em carrots!
-Please let us know when you want to visit and we will ensure you have access and a chance to key personnel behind the scenes.
+Please let us know when you want to visit and we'll coordinate your visit to meet key personnel behind the scenes.
 Visiting the horses and watching them train in the morning hours is an insider perk of horse ownership and a benefit we're happy to share.

 How is Royal Victory Thoroughbreds compensated?

 Royal Victory Thoroughbreds retains multiple shares in every racehorse to underscore and reinforce our commitment and ongoing involvement.
-Like every partner, Royal Victory Thoroughbreds wins when our Partners win and lose when our partners lose.
+Like every partner, Royal Victory Thoroughbreds wins when our Partners win.
 Some syndicates/partnerships may charge management fees, mark-ups or a sales commission when a horse is sold but RVT has no such fees, charges or mark-ups.
-Our primary incentive is to give you an amazing experience and of course, Win!
+Our primary incentive is to give you an amazing experience!

 Do I need a racing license to be a partner?